Catskill909/radio/content/help/getting-started/creating-your-first-show.md

 Toggle on if your show contains explicit language or content

 ### Language
-Default is English (`en`) — change if needed
+Default is English (`en-us`) — change if needed

 ### Copyright
 Copyright information (e.g., "© 2024 Your Station Name")

 ### Website Link
-Optional URL to the show's website
+URL to the show's website

 ## Step 4: Recording Settings